ridunn/hpc/README.md

 The full parallel code used is contained in the folder Parallel_Code.
 How to run this code is explained in that folder.

+## Benchmarks

+The benchmarks.py file just produces outputs based on the benchmarks obtained in the parallel full model.
+The output is 5 plots.

 ## Parallel Lattice Model